-(4) The proposed project: (a) provides environmental protection that is superior to the protection that would otherwise be achieved under existing zoning and development regulations; Does this criterion apply to your application?XYesNo If yes, explain here The current zoning on the property will permit up to 80% impervious cover on the commercial tract and 55% on the residentially zoned tract.
+(4) The proposed project: (a) provides environmental protection that is superior to the protection that would otherwise a achieved under existing zoning and development regulations; Does this criterion apply to your application?
+X Yes No impervious cover on the commercial tract and 55% on the residentially zoned tract.
 The proposed project will dramatically reduce impervious cover as well as providing storm water detention controls on the property. (b) promotes the recruitment or retention of an employment center with 100 or more employees; Does either one of these criterion apply to your application?
-Yes X No If yes, explain here (5) the proposed amendment is consistent with the goals and objectives of the neighborhood plan; List the goals and objectives from the plan that you feel support your plan amendment request, along with your rationale for why it meets these goals/objectives.
-Use separate document if necessary: -Ashland Street should not be extended into any development proposed on the Turner tracts (UH/WP NP, Land Use and Development Objectives, p.
+Yes X No If yes, explain here n yes, explain here (5) the proposed amendment is consistent with the goals and objectives of the neighborhood plan; List the goals and objectives from the plan that you feel support your plan amendment request, alor with your rationale for why it meets these goals/objectives.
+Use separate document if necessary: -Ashland Street should not be extended into any development proposed on the Turne tracts (UH/WP NP, Land Use and Development Objectives, p.
 52).
-Increase the number and type of youth activity programs within the planning area and enhance and expand existing programs (UH/WP NP Community Life Objectives, p.118).
-The Boys and Girls Club will provide numerous types of activities for program participants throughout the year. -Provide more places and opportunities for young people to gather (UH/WP NP Community Life Objectives, p.119).
-The Boys and Girls Club provides a safe place for kids to learn and grow. -Turner Tract area - provide some greenspace accessible to the public (UH/WP NP Appendix H; Parkland Acquisition Site Recommendations).
+Increase the number and type of youth activity programs within the planning area an enhance and expand existing programs (UH/WP NP Community Life Objectives p.118).
+The Boys and Girls Club will provide numerous types of activities for program participants throughout the year. -Provide more places and opportunities for young people to gather (UH/WP N Community Life Objectives, p.119).
+The Boys and Girls Club provides a safe place for kids to learn and grow. -Turner Tract area - provide some greenspace accessible to the public (UH/WP N Appendix H; Parkland Acquisition Site Recommendations).
 The project will include athletic fields that may be accessible to the public.
-(You can find the plan document here: $http://austintexas.gov/page/adopted-neighborhood-planning-areas-0.)$ or (6) the proposed amendment promotes additional S.M.A.R.T.
+(You can find the plan document here: http://austintexas.gov/page/adopted-neighborhood-planning-areas-0 ) or (6) the proposed amendment promotes additional S.M.A.R.T.
 Housing opportunities.
 Is this a S.M.A.R.T.
-Housing project?Yes XNo If yes, explain here and provide the letter from Neighborhood Housing and Community Development 2 the proposed amendment complies with applicable regulations and standards established by Title 25 (Land Development), the objectives of Chapter 25-2 (Zoning), and the purposes of the zoning district proposed for the subject property; and
+Housing project?Yes XNo If yes, explain here and provide the letter from Neighborhood Housing and Community Development the proposed amendment complies with applicable regulations and standards established by Title 25 (Land Development), the objectives of Chapter 25-2 (Zoning), and the purposes of the zoning district proposed for the subject property; and